 Beloved, while your born-again spirit or regenerate heart delights in obeying God’s Word, your natural mind needs to be renewed, sanctified, or reset for you to walk in perpetual obedience to God’s Word (Rom.
 7:22-23).

-If you fail to consciously and diligently put off your former mindsets, values, beliefs, or ambitions and put on that of Christ, you will always struggle to receive, believe, apply or obey Christ’s commands or teachings (Eph.
+If you fail to put off your former mindsets, values, beliefs, or ambitions consciously and put on that of Christ, you will always struggle to receive, believe, apply, or obey Christ’s commands or teachings (Eph.
 4:17-24).

-Your natural mind has been heavily seeded, cultivated, or programmed by your former sinful and selfish self to reject God’s Word.
+Your natural mind has been heavily seeded, cultivated, or programmed by your former sinful, rebellious, and selfish self to reject God’s Word.

 Why not start today?

-Prayer: My Dear Heavenly Father, I pledge today not just to be a mere speaker, teacher, reader or hearer of Your Word, but to be a diligent doer of Your Word.
+Prayer: My Dear Heavenly Father, I desire and pledge today not just to be a mere speaker, teacher, reader, or hearer of Your Word, but to be a diligent doer of Your Word.
 So, help me, Holy Spirit, in Jesus’ name.
 Amen.